Simple Analysis of Sparse, Sign-Consistent JL: Discussion of Combinatorics-Free Approaches

 \subsection{Failure of the Hanson-Wright approach for sparse, sign-consistent JL}

-The approach for sparse JL in \cite{NelsonNotes} using the Hanson-Wright bound cannot be directly applied to the sign-consistent case to obtain a tight bound on $\norm{Z}_{p}$.
-The loss arises from the fact that while the Hanson-Wright bound (Lemma~$\ref{HW}$) is tight for quadratic forms of gaussians, it is not guaranteed to be tight for quadratic forms of Rademachers.
-We give a counterexample, i.e. a vector $\vec{x}$, that shows that the Hanson-Wright bound is too loose to give the optimal dimension for the sign-consistent case (when the random variables $\left\{\eta_{r,i}\right\}_{r \in [m], i \in [n]}$ have the distribution defined by uniformly choosing exactly $s$ of the variables per column to be a $1$).
-The details of our construction are given in Appendix C.
+The Hanson-Wright-based approach for sparse JL in \cite{NelsonNotes} cannot be applied to the sign-consistent case to obtain a tight bound on $\norm{Z}_{p}$.
+The loss arises from the fact that while the Hanson-Wright bound is tight for quadratic forms of gaussians, it is not guaranteed to be tight for quadratic forms of Rademachers.
+As discussed in Section 1.2, when $p \rightarrow \infty$, the Hanson-Wright bound goes to $\infty$, while $||\sigma^TA\sigma||_p$ can be bounded by the entrywise $\ell_1$ norm of the matrix $A$.
+Although approximating the error term Rademachers by gaussians happened to be sufficiently tight for sparse JL, this loss results in a suboptimal dimension for sparse, sign-consistent JL.\footnote{The difference results from the correlations between the signs resulting in more ``tightly packed'' coefficients in the error term quadratic form in the sign-consistent case.} We give a counterexample, i.e. a vector $x$, that shows that the Hanson-Wright bound is too loose to give the optimal dimension (when $\left\{\eta_{r,i}\right\}_{r \in [m], i \in [n]}$ are defined by uniformly choosing exactly $s$ of the variables per column to be a $1$).
+We present the details in Appendix \ref{sec:weakness}.